freckle/stackctl/README.md

 The man pages are also available [online](https://freckle.github.io/stackctl/), but contain documentation as of `main`, and not your installed version.

+## Telemetry

+Stackctl can report deployments to a Datadog Events stream.
+This is useful to understand Stackctl usage across your organization, for example to know what versions of `stackctl` any given application is deployed with.

+Stackctl telemetry is only active if it can find the following Datadog credentials as SSM Parameters in the currently-active AWS account and region:

+- `/datadog-app-key`
+- `/datadog-api-key`

+As this is unlikely to be the case, telemetry is not typically active for most users of Stackctl.
+However, the `--no-telemetry` option or `STACKTCL_NO_TELEMETRY=1` environment variable can also be used to explicitly disable it.

 ## Relationship to CloudGenesis

 [CloudGenesis][] is a project that also takes a directory of Stack